Is Your Agency a Call Center? The Pros and Cons of Working with Massive Agencies

 Prices and Rate Classes Can Vary Significantly

 It is important for anyone shopping for life insurance to know every life insurance company has its own underwriting guidelines.

 Some companies are more lenient with diabetes, smoking, heart disease, weight, family history, blood pressure, or a combination of health issues.
 Even if you are in perfect health, some companies will charge you more than others for their top rate class.

-Also, just because one company says you are preferred plus rate class, does not mean another company will.
-A great example of this is a person’s cholesterol ratio (Total Cholesterol divided by HDL) some companies set their guidelines that this number must be under 4.0 to get the best rate class while others set this number much higher at 5.0.
+Also, just because one company says you are a "preferred plus" rate class, does not mean another company will.
+A great example of this is how life insurance companies evaluate a person’s cholesterol ratio (total cholesterol divided by HDL).

 An example of this is a client I worked with in January.
 Together he and his wife had decided to quit smoking cigarettes and had only been using a vapor tobacco (e-cigarettes) for one year.
 On the one year anniversary of quitting cigarettes, they had decided to re-shop their insurance.